-Home/Blog/Lifestyle/Food & Nutrition/20 Immune Boosting Foods for your Immune System
+Home/Blog/Lifestyle/Food & Nutrition/20 Immune-Supporting Foods for Your Immune System

 Read time : 8 min

 Your immune system is a complex network of organs, cells, tissues, and proteins that defends your body against pathogens, including bacteria, viruses, and other harmful invaders.
-When your immune system encounters a pathogen, it triggers a defence mechanism by producing antibodies that target and neutralise the invader.
+When your immune system encounters a pathogen, it triggers a defense mechanism by producing antibodies that target and neutralize the invader.

-A well-functioning immune system is vital for good health—and your diet plays a significant role in supporting it.
+A well-functioning immune system is vital for good health—and your diet plays a significant role in supporting its functions and resilience [1].

-Top 20 Foods to Boost your Immune System
+Top 20 Foods to Support Your Immune System

-Here are the top 20 immune-boosting foods to enhance your overall immunity:
+Here are 20 nutrient-dense foods that may help enhance your overall immune health:

-Citrus fruits like oranges, lemons, limes, and grapefruits are high in vitamin C, which plays a key role in boosting white blood cell production—essential for fighting infections.
+Citrus fruits like oranges, lemons, limes, and grapefruits are high in Vitamin C, a key micronutrient that plays an essential role in stimulating the production and improving the function of white blood cells, which are crucial for fighting infections [2].

 2. Turmeric